Course Descriptions

 International Moot Court Competition - LAWS 7406

-Open only to students who actively participate in the seminar preparing for the competition, in the preparation of memorials for the competition, and in the practice oral arguments or regional oral arguments.
+Open only to students who actively participate in the seminar preparing for the competition, in the preparation of memorials for the competition, and in the practice of oral arguments or regional oral arguments.
+1 credit, pass-graded.

 International Natural Resource Law and Policy - LAWS 6122

-Examines the suite of policy issues and Legal ramifications associated with sustainable natural resource development.
-Examines most recent recent research on the "resource curse" theory.
+Examines the suite of policy issues and legal ramifications associated with sustainable natural resource development.
+Examines most recent research on the "resource curse" theory.
 Examines recent policy developments and discussions that have occurred among industry, NGOs, multilateral development agencies and governments.
-Examines issues related to bribery and corruption in developing country environments, and dispute resolution mechanisms at national and local levels.
+Examines issues related to bribery and corruption in developing country environments and dispute resolution mechanisms at national and local levels.
+2 credits, letter graded.

 International Taxation - LAWS 7617

 Explores the United States income taxation of international activities, principally U.S. persons doing business abroad and foreign persons doing business in the United States.
 This course focuses on the Internal Revenue Code as well as tax treaties.
-Prerequisite: Income Taxation (LAWS 6007).
+Degree credit not granted for this course and ACCT 6780.
+Requires prereq of LAWS 6007.
+3 credits, letter graded.

 International Trade Law - LAWS 6410